 The City of Sebastopol is currently conducting public meetings on Zoom.
-This tool can be used for both large town hall style meetings and smaller focus groups if the public health situation does not allow these to be held in person.
+This tool can be used for meetings of up to 100 participants, which should be sufficient for both large town hall style meetings and smaller focus groups if the public health situation does not allow these to be held in person.
 During meetings, other digital tools such as Jamboard and Mentimeter can be used to collect audience feedback in real time.
 Zoom's breakout room function allows small groups to discuss key questions.